Table of Contents

 So, how can you tell when a video is of good quality?
 Or, more importantly, how can you tell when it’s not?

-For now, you can start with the following list – It includes some of the most important elements that define a video’s quality and ultimately influence the video production price.
+For now, you can start with the following list – It includes some of the most important elements that define a video’s quality and ultimately influence the explainer video production pricing.

-Layout and composition give your content a structure, making it easy to read, navigate, or watch.
+Layout and composition make up another aspect that can impact your explainer video pricing, depending on their complexity.
+These elements give your content a structure, making it easy to read, navigate, or watch.
 Basically, composition involves five basic principles: